 While 2021 was a record-setting year, the industry in New Jersey is not resting on those accolades.
 The state is on track to break last year’s spending record in 2022.

 “In 2021, New Jersey’s motion picture and television industry completely recovered from the worldwide production shutdown of 2020, and the state hosted a very exciting array of prestigious features and television programs, starring some of the biggest names in the entertainment industry,” said Steve Gorelick, Executive Director of the New Jersey Motion Picture and Television Commission.
 “This year has been another exciting year in film and television and it’s looking like we’re going to soar past 2021.”

 About the New Jersey Economic Development Authority

-The New Jersey Economic Development Authority (NJEDA) serves as the State’s principal agency for driving economic growth.
+The New Jersey Economic Development Authority (NJEDA) serves as the state’s principal agency for driving economic growth.
 The NJEDA is committed to making New Jersey a national model for inclusive and sustainable economic development by focusing on key strategies to help build strong and dynamic communities, create good jobs for New Jersey residents, and provide pathways to a stronger and fairer economy.
-Through partnerships with a diverse range of stakeholders, the NJEDA creates and implements initiatives to enhance the economic vitality and quality of life in the State and strengthen New Jersey’s long-term economic competitiveness.
-NJEDA is developing the Wind port on behalf of the State.
+Through partnerships with a diverse range of stakeholders, the NJEDA creates and implements initiatives to enhance the economic vitality and quality of life in the state and strengthen New Jersey’s long-term economic competitiveness.

-To learn more about NJEDA resources for businesses call NJEDA Customer Care at 844-965-1125 or visit https://www.njeda.com and follow @NewJerseyEDA on Facebook, Twitter, Instagram, and LinkedIn.
+To learn more about NJEDA resources for businesses, call NJEDA Customer Care at 609-858-6767 or visit https://www.njeda.com and follow @NewJerseyEDA on Facebook, Twitter, Instagram and LinkedIn.